wasmerio/wasmer/lib/js-api/README.md

 ## Feature flags

 `wasmer-js` has the following feature flags:
-* `wasm-types-polyfill` (enabled by default): it parses the Wasm file to introspect the inner types. __It adds 100Kb to the Wasm bundle__ (28Kb gzipped).
+* `wasm-types-polyfill` (enabled by default): it parses the Wasm file, allowing to do type reflection of the inner WebAssembly types.
+  __It adds 100Kb to the Wasm bundle__ (28Kb gzipped).
 You can disable it and use `Module::set_type_hints` manually instead if you want a lightweight alternative.
   This is needed until the [Wasm JS introspection API proposal](https://github.com/WebAssembly/js-types/blob/master/proposals/js-types/Overview.md) is adopted by browsers

 * `wat`: It allows to read WebAssembly files in their text format.